 Certifications and Improving Your Knowledge and Credentials Relating to Technology, Cybersecurity, Privacy, and More

-Students and others wishing to better themselves in areas related to technology frequently wonder what training or certifications they should pursue.
+Many wishing to better themselves wonder what training or certifications they should pursue.
 I have travelled that road myself (I am still on that journey) and have fielded many questions there and now put some of my guidance to writing here.
 Some of this is general to all, some specific to certain areas of learning and work.

 Improving knowledge should never stop.
 That is an important philosophy for life (and my first pillar of cybersecurity).
 There are many excellent ways to improve knowledge that range from reading and self-study, to prep courses, to higher education.
 Additionally, many wish to boost their credentials, achieve certifications or degrees that set them apart from other employees or applicants.
 They could consider certifications, a stamp of approval and achievement by an organization that the holder has demonstrated certain knowledge and sometimes other attributes such as experience.

 We can all agree that improving knowledge is a good thing, but not everyone will agree that certifications (or specialized degrees) are always worth it.
 Certifications may not live up to all of the marketing hype, but I think they do demonstrate a certain degree of knowledge, effort, and dedication.
 I am proud of all my certifications, but I also take them with a grain of salt.
 For example, while I hold a number of highly technical certifications, I realize this doesn't make me equal in expertise to the many technical practitioners - including those who may not have any certifications.
 However, it enables me to have better and more productive conversations with these practitioners and experts.

 I have enjoyed the process of earning various certifications.
 Scheduling the exam imposes a deadline, studying for the exam improves my knowledge, and passing the exam results in a sense of accomplishment and I can add the certification to my credentials.